 You Only Die Once.
-What music would I listen on my last day?
+What music would you listen on your last day?

 I like a lot of music: Rap, Bhangra, Appalachian Spoon Music, Mozart, Tibetan temple chants… but today I’m listening to Stevie Wonder.
 If today’s my last day, that’s my soundtrack.

-Who is my hero or heroine in fiction?
+Who is your hero or heroine in fiction?

-Who are my heroes and heroines in real life?
+Who are your heroes and heroines in real life?

 Doctors without Borders

-Which movie would i recommend to see once in a lifetime?
+Which movie would you recommend to see once in a lifetime?

-What role plays art in my life and work?
+What role plays art in your life and work?

 What role does farming play in the life and work of a farmer?